Details

 Overview

 Scéal Nua (New Story), founded by Sarah Street in collaboration with Origin Theatre Company and Irish Arts Center, is a community of playwrights within the Irish diaspora that meets weekly to develop and share new work.
-Our inaugural Scéal Nua New Play Festival will showcase full-length play readings and excerpts from seven up-and-coming members of this year’s cohort: Molly Babos, Barbara Cassidy, Don Creedon, Leo McGann, Nicola Murphy Dubey, Colm Summers, and Ciara Van Buren.
+Our inaugural Scéal Nua New Play Festival will showcase full-length play readings and excerpts from seven up-and-coming members of this year’s cohort: Molly Babos, Barbara Cassidy, Don Creedon, Leo McGann, Nicola Murphy, Colm Summers, and Ciara Van Buren.
 Join us!

 MONDAY, JUNE 16 // 6PM